Yonghe Yongping Elementary School metro station

-Yonghe Yongping Elementary School is an under construction metro station on the Wanda–Zhonghe–Shulin line located in the western part of Yonghe, New Taipei, Taiwan.
-The station is scheduled to open in June of 2027.
+Yonghe Yongping Elementary School is an under-construction metro station on the Wanda–Zhonghe–Shulin line located in the western part of Yonghe, New Taipei, Taiwan.
+It is scheduled to open in June of 2027.

 Station overview

-The station will be a three-level, underground station with an island platform.
-The station will be designed based on the concept that is derived from the integration and expansion of green environments in schools, and an underground botanical garden will be introduced in this station as well.
+This will be a three-level, underground station with an island platform.
+The station's design will be based on the integration and expansion of green environments in schools.
+An underground botanical garden will be introduced in this station as well.

 Originally, the name of this station was planned to be "Yonghe Station."
-However, after considering that this station still has quite a distance from Central Yonghe, it was decided that the name of the station be changed to Yonghe Yongping Elementary School.
+However, after considering that this station is still quite a distance from Central Yonghe, it was decided that the name should be changed to Yonghe Yongping Elementary School.
 The station name originates from Yonghe, the name of the district, and the nearby Yongping Elementary School.